 The final area of importance for Scott is relevance – making the Red Cross a leader in innovation in the non-profit world.
 His goal is to develop new ideas and concepts and use advances in technology to help the Red Cross serve the community in ways it hasn’t before, from medical improvements to social media innovations, ensuring that the Red Cross remains a trustworthy steward of the donor dollar.

 Now living in Syracuse, Scott fluently speaks Russian, Uzbek, and Tajik.
-He considers himself a “serial hobbyist” and enjoys such pursuits as aeromodelling, maintaining saltwater aquariums, and making homemade sausage.
+He enjoys such pursuits as aeromodelling and maintaining saltwater aquariums.